 ZIPPY & ZESTY GRILLED HOT WINGS

-- Three to four pounds chicken wings
+- 3 to 4 pounds chicken wings

-- Large bottle zesty Italian salad dressing
+- Large bottle of zesty Italian salad dressing

-- One lemon
+- 1 lemon

 - Salt and ground black pepper

-Continue grilling, turning frequently until nicely browned and crispy, about 20 minutes total cooking time.
-Remove from grill and place on a large serving platter.
+Remove the wings from the grill and place them on a large serving platter.
 Garnish with sprigs of parsley and fresh lemon wedges.

 HONEYED ASIAN SESAME HOT WINGS